dbanty/graphql-check-action/README.md

 ### Introspection disabled

 Generally speaking, [introspection should be disabled for non-subgraphs][introspection explanation].
-As such, by default this action will fail if `subgraph` is `false` (the default) and the server responds with some content to the following query:
+As such, by default this action will fail if the graph is not a [federated subgraph] (checked dynamically) and the server responds with some content to the following query:

 ```graphql
 query {